equinor/radix-platform/public-site/site/guides/configure-an-app/index.md

 - Commits to the `master` branch will trigger a build and deployment of the application to the `dev` environment.
 We can use this behavior to build a [workflow](../workflows/)
 - Radix will look for the `Dockerfile` for the `main` component in the root directory of the repository
 - Once `main` is built, it will be exposed on the internet on port 80 on each environment it is deployed to (in `dev`, for instance, it will have a domain name like `main-myapp-dev.CLUSTER_NAME.radix.equinor.com`)

+> The application is exposed to the internet on port 80 even if the port specified in the configuration is 8080.
+Applications can not be run on any port below 1025 as they're privileged, and can only be bound to by a privileged user.
+All pods in the Radix Cluster are forced to be run as an unprivileged user (non-root).

 The full syntax of `radixconfig.yaml` is explained in [Radix Config reference](../../docs/reference-radix-config/).